Nordgaren/Bounding-Box-Patch-Calculator/README.md

 ## Current know compatability:
 * Dark Souls: Prepare To Die Edition
+* Elden Ring?
 * In theory this should work for every game

 ### Instructions

-1) Make a folder with all the partsbnds you want to patch.
+1) Make a folder with all the partsbnds and/or flvers you want to patch.

 2) Drop Bounding Box Patch Calculator.exe into the folder and run it.

+3) Optionally you can drag and drop a file onto the exe, as well!

 ### Thank you

-**[Meowmaritus](https://gist.github.com/Meowmaritus)** for the awesome tools he makes.
+**[Meowmaritus](https://github.com/Meowmaritus)** for the awesome tools he makes.
 If it weren't for his work, this tool would likely not be possible.
 **[Dropoff](https://www.nexusmods.com/users/57663811)** helped me figure out how to patch dynamic meshes

 ### Patch Notes
+## V 1.6
+* Switched over to using Meowmaritus' [Souls Asset Pipeline](https://github.com/Meowmaritus/SoulsAssetPipeline) which fixed most of the problems
 ## V 1.5
 * Correctly places flvers back where they belong, not thanks to Nordgaren
 ## V 1.4